Presbyterian Church (USA): Elected officials

 Jihyun Oh was installed in July 2024 as the Stated Clerk of the General Assembly, and promoted by the Unification Commission (UC) in October 2024 to lead the interim unified agency.
-The UC is overseeing unification of OGA and PMA, currently planned for summer of 2025.
-The Committee on the Office of the General Assembly (COGA) had oversight over the Stated Clerk and OGA, but COGA and PMAB were dissolved on December 31, 2024, with UC taking over their responsibilities.
-A new Unification Management Office is planned to manage the integration of PMA and OGA.
-In March 2024, the former OGA Communications Director was named PCUSA Communications Director and the former PMA Communications Director was named PMA Vision Integration & Constituent Service Manager.

 Nelson is the first African American to be elected to the office, and is a third-generation Presbyterian pastor.
 Nelson announced he would not seek re-election to a third term, and stepped down as Stated Clerk in June 2023, a year before his second term ended.
 Reported tensions that likely influenced the decision to resign include struggling efforts since 2016 to unify the OGA and PMA agencies, and struggling efforts to return to normal following the pandemic.

 The Stated Clerk is also responsible for the records of the denomination, a function formalized in 1925 when the General Assembly created the "Department of Historical Research and Conservation" as part of the Office of the General Assembly.
 The current "Department of History" is also known as the Presbyterian Historical Society.